younghu-lee/spring-webflux-logging/README.md

 ## This project is an example project to demonstrate how to log in Spring Webflux.

 - It is built with Java 21, Gradle, and Spring Webflux.
-- It supports logging for GET, POST, and Multipart requests.
+- It supports logging for GET, POST, PUT and Multipart requests.